trejder/yii-calendar/README.md

 In addition `doc` folder has been removed from original repository, as it contains only files relevant to base `ecalendarview` extension (ancestor), not to this extension.

-**Read through [original `ecalendarview` extension's page](http://www.yiiframework.com/extension/ecalendarview/) for all required details.
-This document only contains changes and differences between `yiicalendar` and `ecalendarview` extensions.**
+_Read through [original `ecalendarview` extension's page](http://www.yiiframework.com/extension/ecalendarview/) for all required details.
+This document only contains changes and differences between `yiicalendar` and `ecalendarview` extensions._

+**This project ABANDONED, because I don't code in Yii1 anymore!
+There is no wiki, issues and no support.
+There will be no future updates.
+Unfortunately, you're on your own.**

 ## Features